SEAMLESS SAAS PLATFORM MIGRATION ENSURES BUSINESS CONTINUITY AFTER SPIN-OFF

 The challenge/ requirement

 Following its acquisition by another group, the customer is undergoing a spin-off process from its current parent group, necessitating the disconnection from the existing cloud services utilized.
-The Software-asa-Service (SaaS) platform comprises multiple crucial modules, including data processing, authentication, reporting, and payments.
+The Software as a service (SaaS) platform comprises multiple crucial modules, including data processing, authentication, reporting, and payments.
 While the customer holds intellectual property rights for some components, others are exclusively owned by the current parent group and cannot be transferred.
 Consequently, the client is tasked with migrating the entire SaaS platform to a newly owned cloud service account.

 The migration process must be conducted without any disruptions, as the platform experiences a continuous inflow of messages from IoT devices.
 Uninterrupted service is paramount, and any data loss during the migration process is unacceptable.
 As such, a seamless and meticulously planned migration strategy is essential to ensure a successful transition of the SaaS platform, with the client required to rebuild the nontransferable modules from scratch while effortlessly relocating the proprietary ones.